davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Broadcast Replication

-There is no safe quarter for our variable: no matter what node we put it on, it's possible we could lose that node, and the variable with it.
+There is no safe quarter for our variable: no matter what node we put the variable on, it's possible we could lose that node, and the variable with it.
 The only way to definitely survive a node crash is to have live backups of the variable on other nodes.
 So, to be maximally safe, let's put a copy of the variable on every node:

 DIAGRAM

 Every copy of the variable is called a **replica**.
 The process of creating and updating replicas is called **replication**.

 In this new setup, getting a variable is simple: every node already has its own local replica of the variable, so to get the variable, just read the local replica like any other variable.
-To set the variable, let's use a **broadcast** protocol: the node that wants to update the variable sends a "set" RPC to every other node; each node in turn updates its local replica to reflect the update it just received:
+To set the variable, let's use a **broadcast** protocol: the node that wants to update the variable sends a "set" RPC to every other node, and each other node in turn updates its local replica to reflect the update it just received:

 DIAGRAM

-Does this work?
-Well, this scheme certainly is fault tolerant: each node has its own replica of the variable, so as long as we have at least one live node which has not faulted, we also have a live replica of the variable, so the variable is never lost.
+We’ve definitely managed to create something fault-tolerant this time: each node has its own replica of the variable, so as long as we have at least one live node which has not faulted, we also have a live replica of the variable, so the variable is never lost.
 Even if a node crashes, the remaining nodes can still broadcast updates to one another and read their local replicas.
+So we can still get and set the variable any time we have at least one node online.

 So, now we have a variable that we can get and set from any node, and it's fault-tolerant.
+What’s not to love?

-Here's a problem, though: even with fast computers and fast networks, it still takes some amount of time for a broadcast to reach every node.
+Here's a problem: even with fast computers and fast networks, it still takes some amount of time for a broadcast to reach every node.
 What if two nodes do an update at the same time?

 DIAGRAM